Najma53/Challenge-one-due-25-october/README.md

 4. Certain things were not linked so that was fixed as well.
 5. Layout was changed a bit to fit all in one page.
 6. Git add -A, Git commit -m" description of changes" and git push origin main command were used to link my changes from my laptop to my repository on github.
+## Conclusion
+1. Project can be opened using url
+2. Still under construction